krisk0/broadwell_multiplication/README.md

 automagic/test4.exe
 automagic/benchm8_custom.exe 0
 ```
-, where 0 is randomness generator seed.
+, where 0 is a randomness generator seed.

 # Benchmarks